Aditi-Gajurel/Aditi-Gajurel.github.io/about.md

 ### Features
 * flexible, uses max-width for responsive goodness
+* Let's see if this gets on output section
 * responsive drop down menu
 * retina images using @2x
 * post loop in the footer showing 3 latest post